 Move beyond “submit”

-Finally, think about the button itself at the end of the form.
-While many forms use “submit” as the default, studies have shown that forms with “submit” have a lower conversion rate than those that use alternative wording.
-Think about using “get started now” or “go” to encourage prospects to complete your inquiry form.
+Think about all the times you’ve clicked on a button that says “Submit.”
+Were you excited to click it?
+Probably not.
+While many forms use “Submit” as the default, studies have shown that forms with “Submit” have a lower conversion rate than those that use alternative wording.
+Think about using “Get Started Now” or “Go!” to encourage prospects to complete your inquiry form.